Flavius-The-Person/DMCA-Free-Stuff/README.md

 # DMCA-Free-Stuff
 DMCA Free Music / tunes / sound effects for usage on streaming / recorded content / project development.
+(DMCA-Free as in provides the necessary licenses to battle any DMCA claim and should be safe from receiving any DMCA claims.)
+Some are paid options and some are available for free.
+Though, if you do happen to use the free resources and think they are worth a reward, please do give the creator a reward!
+Thank you very much and I hope you enjoy this list.

 ## If you know of music that is not listed here that is available with terms/licensing that is documented upfront and is available for use (better if including for commercial use), then please open up an Issue with a link to the information (Main page/Download page and also terms/license page if possible).
 I will try to keep this updated.